Grounds For Harassment Lawsuit

 • Unwelcome

-Civil harassment Lawsuit:
+Civil harassment Lawsuit

 When an employee faces a minimum of two harassing incidents by the same person or group of people, it is considered harassment.
-An employee can take action in the civil court against the person or group of people that harassing an employee.
+An employee can take action in the civil court against the person or group of people that harass an employee.
 If the civil court accepts that the incident has harassment, the court will order the person or people to stop harassing you.

-Measures and Orders Definition
+Measures and OrdersDefinition

-Compensation You would get financial compensation if you suffered financial, emotional, or physical damage or loss.
+CompensationYou would get financial compensation if you suffered financial, emotional, or physical damage or loss.

-Restraining order A civil harassment restraining order helps protect people from violence, stalking, severe harassment, or threats of violence.
+Restraining orderA civil harassment restraining order helps protect people from violence, stalking, severe harassment, or threats of violence.

-Order of Protection An Order of Protection orders the abuser (you have some kind of relationship with) not to harass you or contact you.
+Order of ProtectionAn Order of Protection orders the abuser (you have some relationship) not to harass or contact you.

 Such kinds of orders from civil courts help the victim to survive.
-Still, if the harasser violates any of these court orders, the harasser will be prosecuted for the criminal offense or increase the harassment charge’s seriousness.
+Still, if the harasser violates these court orders, the harasser will be prosecuted for the criminal offense or increase the harassment charge’s seriousness.

-Filing a Federal Lawsuit:
+Filing a Federal Lawsuit

 If you are harassed at your workplace, you can file a harassment or discrimination lawsuit.
 However, you need to file a complaint to the Equal Employment Opportunity Commission (EEOC).
 It is a national agency that deals with anti-discrimination laws and rules.
 Now you will know how to sue someone for harassment.